vlstill/presentations/memics2015/pres.md

 \end{minipage}
 \end{latex}

-*   $\varphi$ does not hold on a run where flush is delayed infinitely
+*   $\varphi$ does not hold on a run where `flush` is delayed infinitely

 . . .

 **Solution**

-*   for each program thread, we add dedicated flushing thread which flushes its store buffer
+*   for each program thread, we add a dedicated flushing thread
-*   weak fairness used to avoid infinite flush delay
+*   we use weak fairness to avoid infinite delays

 ## Writes To Invalidated Memory

-store buffer can be flushed when the memory it writes to is already invalid
+store buffers associated with invalid memory locations can be flushed

 *   writes to freed dynamic memory
-*   writes to stack frame of function after it returns
+*   writes to stack frames of finished functions

 . . .